-The Primary Years Program is a transdisciplinary program of international education.
+Students in grades K-5 participate in the IB Primary Years Program, while students in grades 6-8 participate in the IB Middle Years Program. is a transdisciplinary program of international education.
 It focuses on the total growth of the developing child and encompasses social, physical, emotional, and cultural needs in addition to academic development.
 The PYP draws on research and best practice from a range of international systems with a wealth of knowledge and experience from schools across the globe to create a relevant, engaging, challenging, and significant educational framework for all children.

 The PYP framework consists of five essential elements: concepts, skills, attitudes, and action.
 The knowledge component is developed through inquires into six transdisciplinary themes of global significance, supported and balanced by six subject areas.

 - A cycle of inquiry grounded in concept-based central ideas.

 - Close collaboration among faculty, staff, and families.